Aquarium Snail Types: Meet the Right Match for Your Tank

 Cerith Snails

-Cerith snails are less commonly found in the pet trade, but are gaining in popularity.
-These snails comprise species from several families, but are all similar in appearance and shape, as reported by Reefkeeping.com.
-Cerith snails prefer hard substrates and will ingest sand.
-Their gut filters out the organic debris (bacteria and microalgae) and they excrete the substrate.
+Cerith snails are less commonly found in the pet trade but are gaining in popularity.
+These snails comprise species from several families but are all similar in appearance and shape.
+These snails are fans of hard surfaces and actually munch on sand.
+Inside their gut, they sort out the good stuff, like bacteria and microalgae, for food and then spit out the sand.

 Cerith Snail Close Up